 Discussing the future at any age while healthy should not be scary.
 Knowing what your spouse would want for you, your children and for themselves after death gives you a sense of peace.

 There are lots of anti-Semitic and terror attacks against Jews all around the world.
 Even in Monsey, New York, Chariedim were attacked inside and outside of shuls.
-Williamsburg New York chassidim were bitterly beaten in the streets and kids were deliberately being pushed, scooters taken away or their hats pushed off their heads to scare them.
-Wigs pulled of women’s heads.
+Williamsburg New York chassidim were bitterly beaten in the streets and kids were deliberately being pushed, scooters taken away, or their hats pushed off their heads to scare them.
+Wigs pulled off women’s heads.

 In Florida, New Jersey, and Pennsylvania (just to name a very few) Jews were killed just because they are Jews.